 What is classic vs. contemporary environmental thought?
-One recent reference on environmental studies organizes many of its over 150 contributions via these two categories (Castree, Hulme, and Proctor 2018), and defines them as follows:
+One recent reference, Companion to Environmental Studies, organizes many of its over 150 contributions via these two categories (Castree, Hulme, and Proctor 2018), and defines them as follows:

 We differentiate here between classic instances, corresponding to early developments of environmental studies from the mid-20th century on (though some are even older), and contemporary instances, which have arisen in the last few decades in response both to intellectual developments and the ever-changing world.
 It is important to keep in mind that the contemporary field of environmental studies includes both classic and contemporary influences – thus, rather than wholly replacing classic notions, contemporary notions often further diversify the field (p.
 3).

-Differences between classic and contemporary environmental thought amount to more than chronology, though—as the continued popularity today of classic thought suggests.
+Differences between classic and contemporary environmental thought amount to more than chronology, though—as the continued popularity of classic thought in recent times suggests.
 Ultimately, they may reflect differing approaches to environmental issues characteristic of eras of solid (classic) vs. liquid (contemporary) modernity (Bauman 2000; 2006).
 The distinction is intuitive: where solid modernity appeared, well, solid—clear truths, universal agreement, and secure if limiting life choices—Bauman and others argue that contemporary life is more characteristic of liquid modernity, with (for some of us) more choice but also more uncertainty and fear, and less agreement on what is true and right.

 Given that classic and contemporary environmental concepts are alive and well today, it may not be surprising that there are many ways to think about environmental issues—thus many EcoTypes axes, and two poles to each.
-But one may ask: how do classic and contemporary environmental thought apply to the fifteen EcoTypes axes?
+But one may ask: how do classic and contemporary environmental thought map onto the fifteen EcoTypes axes?
 It’s a trick question, as classic and contemporary thought are by no means monolithic—especially contemporary thought, for which many variants exist.
-Here are a few initial thoughts, none fully complete:
+Here are a few initial thoughts.

 - Change, Social Scale, Spatial Scale: These all are part of the small/big Action theme.
 One might interpret the general mood of environmental action to have gotten smaller over time, as proposed large-scale, structural actions in the 1970s may have yielded to more pragmatic, incremental approaches.
 But an equally valid interpretation is that incremental approaches, also popular during the heyday of classic environmentalism, have been critiqued by contemporary scholars as limited, thus leading to calls for more institutional-scale change.
 So, small and big action seem possible in both bodies of thought, albeit framed quite differently.